ConacBreslin/CBBridge/README.md

 <li>Understand the purpose of the site</li>
 <li>Understand the content/layout of webpage from the main page</li>
 <li>Easily navigate to find out information about Bridge in general</li>
-<li>Easily navigate to find out information on Bridge classes sign up for them</li>
+<li>Easily navigate to find out information on Bridge classes and sign up for them</li>
 <li>Easily navigate to information on Bridge play and sign up to play</li>
 <li>Easily navigate to the Contact form and send information from there</li>
 <li>Easily return to the main page from all sections</li>
 </ul>
 </p>
 <h2>Strategy </h2>
-<p>A search of existing Bridge club websites shows there are very many bridge clubs with websites, but the vast majority are created with a generic template from an organisation called ‘Bridgewebs.com’.
+<p>A search of existing Bridge club websites shows there are very many bridge clubs with websites, but the vast majority are created with a generic template from an organisation called <a href="https://www.bridgewebs.com/">Bridgewebs.com</a>.
 This provides a simple and easy way to create a webpage from a generic template which is tailored to the needs of most bridge clubs but has resulted in an overwhelming sameness of the sites and this bridge club wanted to create something different.
 Following background research with both bridge players and non-bridge players <a href="assets/pdfs/background-research.pdf">(see results here)</a>.
 It was felt that the website needed to cover the following 3 areas.
 <ol>
 <li>Addressing the barriers to starting bridge.</li>
 <li>Providing information on classes and the ability to sign up.</li>
 <li>Providing information on play and the ability to signup.</li>
 </ol>
-In addition it was felt that the site would need interactive features to engage visitors and encourage them to return to the site.
+In addition it was felt that the site would need interactive features to encourage visitors to engage with the site and return to the site in the future.
-The websites opportunities to meet these needs are listed with the associated feasibility of achieving these for an initial release.
-These were plotted to help decide which would be included in the initial release <a href="assets/pdfs/importance-feasibility.pdf">(see results here)</a>
+The websites opportunities to meet these needs and the feasibility of achieving them were quantified and plotted to help decide what would be included in the initial release <a href="assets/pdfs/importance-feasibility.pdf">(see them here)</a>

 Consequently the opportunities to be included in the first release included
 <ul>
 <li>Creating an online presence</li>